Stephen-dsouza/TriviaGame/README.md

 * At the end of 10 questions, The score will be displayed along with unanswered and wrong answers
 * No negative marking for wrong answers and 1 point for each correct answer.

-## This has been created based:
+## This has been created using the following:
 * HTML
 * CSS
 * Jquery/JavaScript
-* Timers have been used
+* Timers have been used.